Experiment in Campus Jurisprudence, 2011-2025

 - On June 26, the Federalist Society’s Regulatory Transparency Project issued its report, “Ending Sex Discrimination in Campus ‘Sexual Misconduct’ Proceedings.”

-- By coincidence, the Department of Education released its proposed Title IX regulation on the same day.
+- By coincidence, the Department of Education released its draft Title IX regulation on the same day.

 2019:

-- In response to the issuance of the draft regulation, over 120,000 comments were submitted to the Department of Education, most of them critical of the proposed rule.
-Following are examples of comments that support the restoration of campus due process:
+- In response to the issuance of the draft regulation, over 120,000 comments were submitted to the Department of Education.
+Many of them were supportive of the proposed rule.

 2020:

-- On May 6, 2020, the Department of Education issued its final rule, which took effect on August 14.
-For more information, see SAVE’s New Title IX Regulation page.
+- On May 6, 2020, the Department of Education issued its new Title IX Regulation, which took effect on August 14.

-- Lawsuits to block implementation of the new regulations were filed by the following organizations:
+- In response, lawsuits to block implementation of the new regulation were filed by the following organizations:

 -